PaperPrototype/Intro-Coding-and-Computers/Week 0 - Coding/Lecture/english.md

 Now if we click the green flag the cat will say hello!

 # Conclusion
-What have we learned.
+What have we learned?
 Computers understand everything in binary (0's and 1's) but writing instructions for a computer in binary is hard.
 So some people made Compilers that take word based instructions and turn them into binary.
 We often call our word based instructions (that the compiler turns into binary) a programming language.
 Programming languages have to follow strict syntax rules so that the compiler can turn the words into the few binary instructions that our computer processors understand.

 # Binary
-So how can we make instructions out of just 0's and 1's in this arcane (meaning mysterious or secret) language?
-Lets start by understanding how we can count using only 0 and 1.
+How do we represent letters and numbers using this mysterious language called binary?
+Lets start by learning how we can represent numbers using only two symbols, `0` and `1`.

-In the "decimal" or normal number system we have ten symbols to work with `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.
+In the "decimal" (tens) number system we have ten symbols to work with, `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.
 This is why people will say the decimal number system has a "base" of ten.

+We will make a number system like the tens system except using binary.

-In binary we only have two symbols `0, 1` and that is why it is called a base of 2.
-We can make 0 represent 0 and 1 represent 1.
+In binary we only have two symbols `0, 1` and that is why number represented in binary are said to have a base of 2.

-Now why count from 0?
-If we don't include zero we will never be able to use 0 since there is no way to represent it.
-So we have to include 0 in the representation of numbers.
-Also its really easy to represent zero.

-Lets count to 4 from 0 using decimal numbers.

-0
-1
-2
-3
-4

-Ok now lets try with binary.

-0
-1
-... uh

-Now we've run out of symbols!
-But what do we do when we run out of symbols in the decimal number system?
+In binary we can have `0` represent the value 0, and `1` represent the value 1.

+But that doesn't get us very far!
+To solve this, we can look at how the decimal (tens) system counts farther than 9.

 ```
 0